cgls/collection-metadata/README.md

 ### Adding New Metadata

 1. Identify the appropriate directory for your dataset type
-2. Use a template from the `templates/` directory if available
+2. ~~Use a template from the `templates/` directory if available~~
 3. Generate the XML metadata file following INSPIRE requirements
-4. Validate the file using the validation scripts provided
+4. Validate the file using the validation tool
 5. Add the file to the repository with a descriptive commit message

 ### Updating Existing Metadata